Sex and Self-Respect (or, The Art of Being a Woman)

 The answer to this is simple, but it is not easy: You must learn to Say No.

 Saying No to sex does not start, actually, with the sex itself.
 It starts much earlier than that.
 And this is the important part.
 You must decide for yourself and commit to yourself.
-If you are going to hang out with a boy, you decide before you even leave your house.
+If you are going to hang out with a potential partner, you decide before you even leave your house.
 Say it out loud to yourself: I am not going to have sex tonight.
 And then, be ready for the steps that this will involve.
 Saying No and avoiding sex is a series of actions, not just saying a few words.
 Based on my own experiences and what I’ve learned in the past two decades, here are some tips to make this all easier.

 Don’t take your clothes off.
 Don’t fool yourself into thinking that you will “Say No” after you are completely naked with a naked, horny young man next to you.
 The pressure is too great for you both.
 It is much easier to Say No in the beginning, when your clothes are still on.
 It’s simpler.
 “I don’t want to take off my shirt.”
 “I don’t want to take off my pants.”
 And so on.
 The rest is implied.
 If you don’t want to have sex, do not take your pants off under any circumstances.
 This alone will completely change your interactions.
 And again, you commit to yourself.
 You will likely be pressured to take off your clothes.
 Even your own body and desires will want you to do it.
 So you have to be totally committed and own your choices.
 No one else will do it for you.